fryzjergda/DesiRNA/README.md

 You can find the full citation details at the link above.
 Your citation helps support our work and ensures that it reaches a wider audience.

-For any inquiries related to the paper or the use of DesiRNA, please feel fr
+For any inquiries related to the paper or the use of DesiRNA, please feel free to contact the authors.

 ## License